-As noted earlier, we are not recommending that the above best practices become part of ICANN Bylaws, or that SO/AC/Groups be required to implement these best practices.
-However, there was significant interest among CCWG participants to see sustained attention to SO/AC/Group implementation of best practices.
-Moreover, Recommendation 10 of the CCWG Final Proposal noted that further enhancements to SO/AC accountability should be accommodated through the accountability review process.
+As noted earlier, we do not recommend that the above [good practices] become part of ICANN Bylaws, or that SO/AC/Groups be required to implement these [good practices].
+However, there was significant interest among CCWG participants to see sustained attention to SO/AC/Group implementation of [good practices].

+Recommendation 10 of the CCWG Final Proposal noted that further enhancements to SO/AC accountability should be accommodated through the accountability review process.

-“In Work Stream 2: Include the subject of SO and AC accountability as part of the work on the Accountability and Transparency Review process”
+“In Work Stream 2: Include the subject of SO and AC accountability as part of the work on the Accountability and Transparency Review process ATRT”

-Therefore, we suggest that future Accountability and Transparency Review Teams (ATRTs) could examine the extent to which SO/AC/Groups have implemented best practices in the areas of accountability, transparency, participation, and outreach.
+However, pubic comments suggested that ATRT reviews would not have the capacity to also examine the extent to which SO/AC/Groups have implemented [good practices].

-This could be added as a suggested issue in ICANN Bylaws at Sec 4.6 b, where potential ATRT issues are listed.
-As an alternative to changing ICANN Bylaws, ICANN staff could add this suggested review to documented procedures for Accountability and Transparency reviews.
+Reflecting those comments, we recommend that the periodic Organizational Reviews conducted by ICANN could include an assessment of [good practices] in the AC/SO under review.
+Those reviews are already provided for in Section 4.4 of ICANN Bylaws:

+The goal of the review, to be undertaken pursuant to such criteria and standards as the Board shall direct, shall be to determine (i) whether that organization, council or committee has a continuing purpose in the ICANN structure, (ii) if so, whether any change in structure or operations is desirable to improve its effectiveness and (iii) whether that organization, council or committee is accountable to its constituencies, stakeholder groups, organizations and other stakeholders. (emphasis added)

+This existing ICANN Bylaws text would accommodate assessments of AC/SO implementation of [good practices].
+The [good practices] documented here could be reflected in the Operational Standards developed by ICANN staff for Organizational Reviews.
+These Operational Standards should also reflect CCWG recommendations that AC/SO/Groups are only expected to implement [good practices] to the extent that these practices are applicable and an improvement over present practices, in the view of AC/SO/Group participants.
+Again, we do not recommend that implementation of these practices be required by AC/SO/Groups.

 Review and draft recommendations regarding SO/AC Accountability